-- 2.16.3.3.1 The Contractor's Systems shall generate and transmit Encounter Data files according to the specifications outlined Section 2.17 of this Contract, as updated from time-to-time; and - 2.16.3.3.2 The Contractor shall maintain processes to ensure the validity, accuracy and completeness of the Encounter Data in accordance with the standards specified Section 2.17. - 2.16.4 Accepting and Processing Assessment Data - 2.16.4.1 System Access Management and Information Accessibility Requirements - 2.16.4.1.1 The Contractor shall make all Systems and system information available to authorized CMS, Department and other agency staff as determined by CMS or the Department to evaluate the quality and effectiveness of the Contractor's data and Systems. - 2.16.4.1.2 The Contractor is prohibited from sharing or publishing CMS or State data and information without prior written consent from CMS or the Department. - 2.16.4.2 System Availability and Performance Requirements - 2.16.5 The Contractor shall ensure that its Enrollee and Provider web portal functions and phone-based functions are available to Enrollees and Providers twenty-four (24) hours a day, seven (7) days a week. - 2.16.6 The Contractor shall draft an alternative plan that describes access to Enrollee and Provider information in the event of system failure.
+- 2.16.3.2.6 The Contractor shall maintain appropriate internal processes to determine the validity and completeness of data submitted to Illinois. - 2.16.3.3 System Exchange of Encounter Data - 2.16.3.3.1 The Contractor's Systems shall generate and transmit Encounter Data files according to the specifications outlined Section 2.17 of this Contract, as updated from time-to-time; and - 2.16.3.3.2 The Contractor shall maintain processes to ensure the validity, accuracy and completeness of the Encounter Data in accordance with the standards specified Section 2.17. - 2.16.4 Accepting and Processing Assessment Data - 2.16.4.1 System Access Management and Information Accessibility Requirements - 2.16.4.1.1 The Contractor shall make all Systems and system information available to authorized CMS, Department and other agency staff as determined by CMS or the Department to evaluate the quality and effectiveness of the Contractor's data and Systems. - 2.16.4.1.2 The Contractor is prohibited from sharing or publishing CMS or Department data and information without prior written consent from CMS or the Department. - 2.16.4.2 System Availability and Performance Requirements - 2.16.5 The Contractor shall ensure that its Enrollee and Provider web portal functions and phonebased functions are available to Enrollees and Providers twenty-four (24) hours a day, seven (7) days a week. - 2.16.6 The Contractor shall draft an alternative plan that describes access to Enrollee and Provider information in the event of system failure.
 Such plan shall be contained in the Contractor's Continuity of Operations Plan (COOP) and shall be updated annually and submitted to the Department upon request.
 In the event of system failure or unavailability, the Contractor shall notify the Department upon discovery and implement the COOP immediately. - 2.16.7 The Contractor shall preserve the integrity of Enrollee-sensitive data that reside in both live and archived environments.